 Health Benefits of Pumpkin Seeds

 Pumpkin seeds are a seasonal favorite we get excited to make every fall.
 Ring in the season by filling your house with the smells of a snack you can feel good about: roasted pumpkin seeds.
 There are some pretty impressive health benefits of pumpkin seeds, giving you all the more reason for making pumpkin seeds this year.
 Not to mention, you could win fall by making the best pumpkin seed recipe: Pumpkin Seeds with Everything Bagel Seasoning.
+But are pumpkin seeds good for you?
+We have the answers below.

 Pumpkin Seed Nutrition